temideoye/barcode-validator/readme.md

 ## License

 Barcode Validator is MIT licensed.
-See the [license](./license) file for more information.
+See [license](./license) file for more information.